Rev. Sharon White-Harrigan, LMSW

 Kandra Clark, Board Director, Vice President of Policy at Exodus Transitional Community

-Serena Liguori, Board Director, Executive Director of New Hour for Women and Children – LI
+Serena Liguori, Board Treasurer, Executive Director of New Hour for Women and Children – LI

 Sharon White-Harrigan, Board Director, Executive Director of WCJA

-Yolanda Johnson-Peterkin, Board Co-Chair, Chief Officer at NYCHA Family Reunification Unit
+Yolanda Johnson-Peterkin, Board Co-Chair, Executive Director at MOCJ